YOUTH, HAPPINESS AND LOVE – NEW YEAR WITH THE PROJECT “LISTADAD. COLLECTION”

 In January “Listapad.
 Collection” will once again show the romantic melodrama of the Hungarian director Ildikó Enyedi “On Body and Soul”, received 4 awards at the Berlin Film Festival this year, including The Golden Bear and the FIPRESCI Prize.
 This film is about two colleagues – a modest Mária and a sociable, but lonely Endre.
 Both lead a reserved way of life and avoid contact with each other.
 Suddenly they find out that every night they have the same dreams.
 Soon after Endre and Mária will be involved in the whirlwind of comic and even shocking events...
 The screenings will be take place from 11 to 24 January at the “Pioneer” cinema.

-Also from 11 to 24 January, at Falcon Club Boutique Cinema Minsk residents will see the film “The Final Portrait” directed by American actor Stanley Tucci (“Terminal”, “Hunger Games”, “Spotlight”), who won two Golden Globes.
+Also from 11 to 24 January, at Falcon Club Boutique Cinema Minsk residents will see the film “The Final Portrait" directed by American actor Stanley Tucci (“Terminal”, “Hunger Games”, “Spotlight”), who won two Golden Globes.
 Paris early 60's, the painter Alberto Giacometti is surrounded by the recognition of colleagues, the attraction of a lover and the jealousy of his wife.
-Tired of predictable life without financial problems, he finds peace in the company of James Lord – a critic, who poses to him.
+Dying about his income and tired of predictable life, the he finds peace in the company of James Lord – a critic, who poses to him.
 The main roles are performed by Armie Hammer (“Social Network”, “The Man from U.N.C.L.E“), who also plays one of the main roles in “Call Me by Your Name” and Geoffrey Rush (“The King‘s Speech”, “The Best Offer”).

 From 11 to 17 January at the “Pioneer” cinema and Falcon Club Cinema Boutique for the first time in Minsk one of the best films of the director – “The Piano Teacher” – will be screened.
 The main character Erika is a professor at the Vienna Conservatory.
 She teaches wonderful music of Schubert to young people, but being a monster of modern civilization herself, she is terribly far from the harmony of heavenly spheres.
 She is deprived of any resemblance of personal life, and keeps a set of sadomasochistic instruments under her bed.
 When one of her students falls in love with her, she shocks him and the viewer with completely wild reactions to the youthful feeling.
 Starring: Isabelle Huppert, Benoît Magimel and Annie Girardot.
 In 2001, when the film was released, it won three awards at the Cannes Film Festival: the “Grand Prix”, the “Best Actress” and the “Best Actor”.